pshempel/ansible-role-proxmox-vm-from-template/README.md

 - Access to a Proxmox VE cluster with necessary privileges.
 - Proxmox API tokens for authentication with appropriate permissions.
 - Proxmox VM template with tags assigned to it.
+- Python3 proxmoxer, Python3 request and Python3 paramiko installed on the Ansible execution server.

 ## Role Variables: